UCB-stat-159-s23/project-Group26/README.md

 Link to our book: https://ucb-stat-159-s23.github.io/project-Group26/EvictionsMain.html

-Authors: Yiran Li, Carrie Hu, Angelo Punzalan, Oona Risse Adams
+Authors: Yiran Li, Carrie Hu, Angelo Punzalan, Oona Risse-Adams

 ## Introduction
 In this notebook, we will take in the Eviction_Notices.csv file from https://catalog.data.gov/dataset/eviction-notices and analyze any possible patterns of evictions in San Francisco.